uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

 ### Deploy a cluster using SUSE Manager

-Under SUSE Manager main menu, a new menu item "Cluster" should be introduced.
+Under SUSE Manager main menu, a new menu item "Clusters" should be introduced.
 Under that item, it should be possible to create, edit, and remove a cluster.

 To create a cluster, a user has to enter its name.